Dillweed Namespace Project · Standards-Facing Overview · v1.0.10 · May 2026

 Dillweed Namespace Stack

-A proposed trust and coordination layer for portable agentic systems — five-layer architecture for multi-party trust management, naming authority, revocation, and neutral governance.
+A proposed trust and coordination layer for portable agentic systems — a specification stack for multi-party trust management, naming authority, revocation, and neutral governance.

 Agent state can move across runtimes and administrative domains.
 Trust cannot move unless naming authority and attestation evidence move with it.
 The Dillweed stack is an architectural proposal for that missing layer.